RESTART Programme

 -

-Researcher D is currently on shared parental leave starting December 9, 2021.
-After the initial 42 days of exclusive parental leave taken by the mother, the researcher has taken 78 consecutive days of shared parental leave, which ended on April 8, 2022.
-Is the researcher eligible?
-Yes, as he or she has taken at least 72 days (in this case, 78 consecutive days) of shared parental leave taken between February 16, 2022 and February 15, 2023.
+Researcher D is currently on shared parental leave, which began on January 24, 2024.
+After the initial period of 42 days of exclusive parental leave taken by the mother, the researcher took 78 consecutive days of shared parental leave, which ended on April 10, 2024.